Harshit525191/Vending-Machine-in-Verilog/README.md

 #  Vending Machine in Verilog

-This repository contains a simple Verilog implementation of a vending machine that dispenses an item worth ₹15.
-It accepts ₹0, ₹5 and ₹10 coins, keeps track of inserted amounts, dispenses the item when ₹15 is reached, and returns change if needed.
+This repository provides a basic Verilog implementation of a vending machine.
+The machine dispenses an item priced at ₹15.
+It accepts coins of ₹0, ₹5, and ₹10 denominations, continuously tracks the total amount inserted, and dispenses the item once ₹15 or more has been received.
+If the inserted amount exceeds ₹15, it also returns the appropriate change.

 **#Features**